-- Crime and criminal activity such as prostitution, drugs, graffiti accounted for approximately 19% of the words listed. - Diversity figures prominently in descriptions of Tukwila, representing about 16% of the words listed. - Tukwila's strong retail and commercial sector is also noted. - Outside of "diverse", some positive concepts listed include "community", "livable", "family", "convenient", "fun", "dynamic" and "energetic."
+- Crime and criminal activity such as prostitution, drugs, graffiti accounted for approximately 19% of the words listed. - Diversity figures prominently in descriptions of Tukwila, representing about 16% of the words listed. - Outside of "diverse", some positive concepts listed include "community", "livable", "family", "convenient", "fun", "dynamic" and "energetic."